SivaPrasanthSivakumar/WeatherSafe---Streamlined/README.md

 Dr. Katherine Herbert-Berger
 CSIT555 Database Systems
 Description:
- WeatherSafe system acts as an extreme weather warning system to warn the user of mild or dangerous weather conditions, along with a weather forecast functionality that displays the day, forecast description, temperature, wind speed, and clothing recommendation for the user based on the weather conditions.
+ WeatherSafe system acts as an extreme weather warning system to warn the user of mild or dangerous weather conditions, along with a weather forecast functionality that displays the day, forecast description, temperature, and wind speed.

+New Features:

+- Fun weather facts to keep users engaged.
+- Interactive UI elements with animations.
+- Weather-themed background music.

 Directions to run the system:
-Import the "Dump20241217.sql" into your mysql database, and update the host, user, password fileds on the server.js file as needed.
-In terminal: type in npm instann to install npl, and type in npm start to start the system.
+In terminal: type in `npm install` to install dependencies, and type in `npm start` to start the system.